flyingmachine/brave-clojure-web/content/do-things.md

 ```

 Notice that Clojure only allows double quotes to delineate strings.
-='Lord Voldemort'=, for example, is not a valid string.
+`'Lord Voldemort'`, for example, is not a valid string.
 Also notice
 that Clojure doesn't have string interpolation.
 It only allows
 concatenation via the `str` function: